ushimado/layer8/README.md

 In the above example, there are a couple of things going on.
 One, we've implemented `MyTokenAuthenticator` as a singleton.
 This way, the same instance can be reused on each request.
 We can also simply pass `MyTokenAuthenticator.use` as a middleware, to any endpoint / controller which requires authentication.

 `TokenAuthenticator` expects a bearer token located in the `Authorization` header.
 Typically the client will provide this token after initial authentication of the user's credentials have taken place and a token is created.

+## Response objects
+Each execution method of a controller should return a `ResponseObject`.
+A `ResponseObject` is used to format and return data to the client, passing necessary headers to indicate content type, etc.  A controller method that does not return a `ResponseObject` will return an empty body.
+This is acceptable when there is simply no data to return.

+Layer8 implements a few subclasses of the `ResponseObject` in order to generate some of the common response types.

+- `ResponseObject` - A text/html response for rendering pages, etc
+- `JSONResponse` - Used to return JSON data to the client
+- `RedirectResponse` - Issues a redirect to the client
+- `ErrorResponse` - Indicates an error and takes the form of a JSON payload

+All of the above subclasses of the `ResponseObject` can be passed headers and cookies to set on the response.
+See each individual class for constructor specifics.

+## Helper utilities
+Layer8 comes with one basic set of helper utilities used to facilitate authentication and secure password storage.
+These are the `HashUtils`.
+See both the [SessionService](https://github.com/hashibuto/layer8/blob/master/src/examples/SimpleServer/src/services/SessionService.js) and [UserService](https://github.com/hashibuto/layer8/blob/master/src/examples/SimpleServer/src/services/UserService.js) in the example application for examples on using the `HashUtils` for password hash and salting as well as verification, and session token creation.